if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ForceNearTouch method will attempt to force the controller to near touch the given game object.
+The ForceNearTouch method will attempt to force the controller to near touch the given GameObject.

 #### ForceStopNearTouching/1